dpopkov/sprng/sh4b/README.md

 #### Spring Boot - Thymeleaf CRUD DB project
 * Add DB support, repository, service and controller for CRUD operations.
+* Use data binding in form using Thymeleaf to implement employee adding.

 ### 29 - [thymeleaf-employees](thymeleafemployees)